duckietown/duckietown-slimremote/doc/communication.md

 There are two possible messages types for the PUSH/PULL socket:

-1. Ping/"heartbeat" messages (`topic = 0`), to tell the robot/sim about a new image subscriber.
-This has to be sent at least every 60s because otherwise the PC will be removed from the list of image subscribers.
+1. Ping/"heartbeat" messages (`topic = 0`), to introduce the  image subscriber and start the camera (if not already done).
+This is mandatory at the very beginning of every program that controls or observes the robot in order to make sure the PC will receive images.
 2. Action messages (`topic = 1`), to send a single motor command.

 Neither of these two messages have a response from the robot/sim server.
-The result of the ping message is that the PC will from now on and for the next ~60s receive images.
+The result of the ping message is that the PC will from now on receive images.
 The result of the action message is that the robot/sim will start moving.
 Therefore the ping should always be the first step in establishing a connection from the PC side.

 Both messages have to be sent to the IP/hostname of the robot/sim on a `zmq.PUSH` socket via `socket.send_string()`.

+You can construct either message by using the method `duckietown_slimremote.networking:construct_action()`.

 #### Ping message structure